 As you can see, despite sharing a platform, they're not identical.
 Each van has something the others don't.
-Maybe there are too many of them on the market (including the Toyota vans) but this only encourages innovation in the designs, which is a good thing for the consumer.
+Maybe there are too many of them on the market (including the Toyota vans).
+Although this only encourages innovation in the designs, which is good for consumers.
 These vans have been, are and will be sharing platforms moving forward, and that's for a good reason.
-Platform sharing saves the manufacturers' money too and therefore allows them to offer the vans at such great prices (did you see how good our deals are!?).
-The PSA Group built its platform to share across eight small and medium vans (across 4 vehicle badges) so they can make tough and durable yet affordable LCVs for the European market.
-Let the haters hate if they don't like the shared platform, but the PSA vans have won many awards and are some of the top-selling commercial vehicles around, so you could say the shared platform is successful.
+Platform sharing saves the manufacturers' money and allows them to offer the vans at such great prices (did you see how good our deals are!?).
+The PSA Group built its platform on sharing across eight small and medium vans (across four vehicle badges) to make tough and durable yet affordable LCVs for the European market.
+Let the haters hate if they don't like the shared platform.
+Still, the PSA vans have won many awards and are some of the top-selling commercial vehicles around, so you could say the shared platform is successful.

 Please contact us if you'd like to discuss any of the above vans, and don't forget to check our Top Van Deals!